 Was this content written or created while at USF?

 Ophthalmology, v.
 108, issue 8, p.
 1457-1460

 Scholar Commons Citation

-Holmes, Jonathan M.; Beck, Roy W.; Kip, Kevin E.; and Droste, Patrick J., "Predictors of nonrecovery in acute traumatic sixth nerve palsy and paresis" (2001).
+Holmes, Jonathan M.; Beck, Roy W.; Kip, Kevin E.; Droste, Patrick J.; and Leske BS, David A., "Predictors of Non Recovery in Acute Traumatic Sixth Nerve Palsy and Paresis" (2001).
 Mental Health Law & Policy Faculty Publications.
 65.